TF-Hafnium/hafnium/docs/secure-partition-manager/secure-partition-manager.rst

 The SPMC calling FFA_FEATURES at secure physical FF-A instance always get FFA_SUCCESS from the SPMD.

+S-EL1 partitions calling FFA_FEATURES at virtual FF-A instance with NPI and MEI interrupt feature IDs get FFA_SUCCESS.

+S-EL0 partitions are not supported for NPI: ``FFA_NOT_SUPPORTED`` will be returned.

+Physical FF-A instances are not supported for NPI and MEI: ``FFA_NOT_SUPPORTED`` will be returned.

 The request made by an Hypervisor or OS kernel is forwarded to the SPMC and the response relayed back to the NWd.